codepath/android_guides/ActiveAndroid-Guide.md

 > Question: How do I inspect the SQLite data stored on the device?

 In order to inspect the persisted data, we need to [[use adb to query or download the data|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].
+You can also take a look at using the [[Stetho|Troubleshooting-Common-Issues#database-inspection]] library, which provides a way to use Chrome to inspect the local data.

 > Problem: I am getting a "java.lang.NullPointerException at com.activeandroid.Cache.getTableInfo"